irisbaron/loopback-demo-zos/README.md

 In this code pattern we will build a Node.js backend application on z/OS.
 The application accesses information that resides on z/OS and provides an API that can later be consumed by frontend applications and services.
 This code pattern will highlight the benefits of hosting the Node.js application on z/OS and will provide an introduction to Node.js development for traditional z/OS developers.

 Node.js is a very popular platform for developing scalable enterprise API tier.
 Built upon the JavaScript programming language, Node.js enables millions of developers to build and collaborate across frontend and backend aspects of an application.
 Furthermore, the Node.js community has and continue to develop a plethora of frameworks and modules to enable rich web applications.
-In this developer journey, we will focus on one such open-source framework - LoopBack.
+In this code pattern, we will focus on one such open-source framework - LoopBack.
 LoopBack is a highly-extensible, open-source framework, that allows you to create end-to-end REST APIs with minimum coding effort.
 It allows for agile development and quick iterations for expanding and growing an enterprise solution.
 As Node.js is platform neutral, the development can be done on any platform independent on the deployment.
 Node.js on z/OS is now a first-class enterprise offering, making it ideal for hosting backend applications which require access to z/OS assets while providing performance, scalability and security.
 In this code pattern we showcase the business challenges that a typical customer on IBM Z might experience.
 We share a case study about a fictitious _TorCC_ credit card company, and how they leverage the capabilities of the z/OS system.

 The TorCC credit card company provides a complex reward system as incentive program for its customers.
 It allows members to share their reward points.
 The company wishes to create a backend application that provides an API to query the status of the reward program, based on the member name or set of names.
 The resulting API can then be used by web or mobile applications (the frontend).
 It can also be used by other frontend applications, for example, to create internal reports or use analytics to provide recommendations to the members.